openwallet-foundation/project-proposals/proposal-template.md

 _If the project already exists, please provide a link to the repositories.
 If no source exists, this is okay.
 Please state that this will be a completely new project with code beginning in the OpenWallet Foundation._

 # Issue Tracker
-_If the project already exists, please provide a link to the issue tracker.
-If there is no issue tracker, please answer with "N/A (not applicable)"._
+_OpenWallet Foundation expects that an issue tracker is open to anyone who would like to view, add, or fix issues.
+This information allows the TAC to better judge the state of the project maturity.
+If the project already exists, please provide a link to the issue tracker.
+If there is no issue tracker or you do not currently track issues, please answer with "N/A (not applicable)"._

 # External Dependencies
 _If there are any external dependencies, please list those here including licenses._